-Osteoarthritis.
-This is the most common form of arthritis seen in the hip, usually occurring in people aged 60 and above.
-Osteoarthritis is often described as the result of wear and tear on the joints, which explains why the condition is found more commonly in older people.
-There are four stages of osteoarthritis that can occur in the hip:
+This is the most common form of arthritis seen in the hip.
+Osteoarthritis usually occurs in people aged 60 and above.
+Osteoarthritis is also known as degenerative joint disease and develops due to wear and tear on the joints.

-- Stage 3: Also known as moderate osteoarthritis.
-The cartilage in the affected area starts to erode and narrow the gap between the bone and the joint, resulting in pain and discomfort during normal daily activity.
+- Stage 3: This stage is also known as moderate osteoarthritis.
+The cartilage in the affected area starts to erode and narrow the gap between the bone and the joint, resulting in pain and discomfort during normal daily activities.

 - Stage 4: This stage is known as severe osteoarthritis.
 During this stage, the cartilage is almost gone, causing chronic inflammation.
 Pain and stiffness are felt almost all of the time.

-Rheumatoid Arthritis (RA).
-A systemic disorder, effecting your entire body and not just the hip joint.
+Rheumatoid arthritis is a systemic disorder affecting your entire body, not just the hip joint.
 In cases like this, the inflammation is related to an immune system response rather than wear and tear.

 RA causes inflammation of the synovial membrane, a capsule surrounding the hip joint.
-This results in pain and swelling, and eventually can cause the bone and cartilage of the joint itself to deteriorate.
-RA typically effects smaller joints first, like the wrist and fingers, and may not be noticeable in the hip until symptoms occur.
+This results in pain and swelling and eventually can cause the bone and cartilage of the joint itself to deteriorate.
+RA typically affects smaller joints first, like the wrist and fingers, and may not be noticeable in the hip until symptoms occur.

-Avascular Necrosis.
-This happens when a bone loses its blood supply and starts to collapse.
-Typically, we find that avascular necrosis begins to develop in the hip’s femoral head (the ball of the joint).
+Avascular Necrosis happens when a bone loses its blood supply and starts to collapse.
+Typically, avascular necrosis develops in the hip’s femoral head (the ball of the joint).
 As the tissue dies, the femoral head collapses and loses its shape, resulting in severe hip arthritis.